Can I get a mortgage on a fixed term or zero hours contract

 Assessing and minimising risk

-All mortgage lenders have a duty to assess risk, some more open than others.
-They’re not doing this out of spite.
-The FCA has guidelines to which mortgage providers must adhere.
-And since the credit crunch, most banks and building societies are strict on that score.
+The FCA has produced guidelines to which mortgage providers must adhere.
+And, since the credit crunch, most banks and building societies are strict on that score.

 The imperative need for specialist mortgage lending

-Some lenders with whom we deal offer a fixed term contract mortgage through us.
+Some lenders with whom we deal offer a fixed-term contract mortgage through us.
 These savvy providers accommodate all workers, not only professional contractors.

 Moreover, you can even get mortgages now for people on zero hour contracts.